glegoux/jekyll-tech-blog/src/_posts/2021-11-13-software-versioning.md

 A software can have **direct** and **transitive dependencies** that are also a versioning, and can be also a **dependency of another software**.
-So, the question is raised of the compatibility between the different versions of a same software.
+So, the question is raised of the compatibility between the different versions.

-In the context of use of a software, there are two directions when we describe compatibility between 2 versions of this same software:
+There are two directions to describe compatibility between 2 versions of a same software:

 * **Backward compatible** means that a newer version can be used successfully in an context where an older version is expected.